 As a photographer, what appealed to me about this beach, in particular, was the way the volcanic rock carpet transformed an otherwise-typical tropical beach into something distinctly Kona.
 This is an absolute must-see to add to your list of Big Island photography locations.

 This is hands down one of the best places for photographing sunset in Hawaii.

 When you close your eyes and imagine a brochure cover, you might well be thinking of the scene that awaits you at Kukio Beach.

 Attached to the south end of Kukio Beach is a spectacular palm tree grove in the area known as Kikaua Point Park.
 Do yourself a favor and plan to spend at least one night at this magical beach.

 Lone Palm Beach

-If you look for Lone Palm Beach on Google, it will tell you you’ve arrived at a parking lot that looks a bit out of place.
-From there, you’ll have a totally exposed, lengthy walk across scorching hot lava rock… but the reward is so worth it!
+If you look for Lone Palm Beach on Google, it will take you to a parking lot that looks a bit out of place.
+From there, you’ll have a totally exposed, lengthy walk across scorching hot lava rock… But the reward is so worth it!